moiseb/Relaxed_Frechet_Sets/README.md

 ```

 ### BibTex
-If you find this Fréchet mean set estimatation implementation useful in your research, please consider citing the following paper.
+If you find this Fréchet-mean-set-estimation implementation useful in your research, please consider citing the following paper.

 ```
 @article{blanchard2022fr,